2nd US virus surge hits plateau, but few experts celebrate

 — The collateral damage from the virus mounted, with the U.S. economy shrinking at a dizzying 32.9% annual rate in the April-June quarter — by far the worst quarterly plunge on records dating to 1947.
 And more than 1.4 million laid-off Americans applied for unemployment benefits last week, further evidence that employers are still shedding jobs five months into the crisis.

-— Amid the outbreak and the bad economic news, President Donald Trump for the first time publicly floated the idea of a delay in the Nov.
-3 presidential election, warning that increased mail-in voting will result in fraud.
-Changing Election Day would require an act of Congress.
+— Amid the outbreak and the bad economic news, President Donald Trump for the first time publicly floated the idea of delaying the Nov.
+3 presidential election, warning without evidence that increased mail-in voting will result in fraud.
+Changing Election Day would require an act of Congress, and the notion ran into immediate resistance from top Republicans and Democrats alike.

 — Herman Cain, the former pizza-chain CEO who in 2012 unsuccessfully sought to become the first Black candidate to win the Republican nomination for president, died of complications from the virus at 74.